 Landscape fabric or small ground covering of decomposing granite establishes a barrier between the weed and soil and prevents weed from growing.

-There are several types of weed barrier that can be used under rocks.
+There are several types of weed barriers that can be used under rocks.
 You can rake any existing gravel or dirt from the surface and install landscape fabric or plastic as underlayment.

 You should remove weeds from the ground before putting the landscape fabric layer on the top.
 You can roll it around the bushes and place a lava rock layer or chipped granite for aesthetic purposes.